adhamsaadi/Secure-File-Encryption/README.md

 ## Features

 - **Asymmetric Encryption**: Uses RSA for securely exchanging symmetric keys.
-- **Symmetric Encryption**: Employs AES for encrypting file content with the exchanged symmetric key.
+- **Symmetric Encryption**: Applies AES for secure file encryption with a symmetric key.
 - **Progress Bar**: Provides a visual progress indicator for the encryption process.
 - **Integrity Check**: Utilizes HMAC to ensure the integrity of encrypted data.